 This introductory course is designed for students interested in the field of water distribution.
-It covers the configuration, operation and maintenance of a water distribution system, and includes the Expected Range of Knowledge (ERK) required for the State Water Resource Control Board (SWRCB) water distribution exam at D1 and D2 levels.
-Successful completion of this course fulfills the requirements for specialized training covering fundamentals of water supply principles required to apply for the SWRCB D2 examination.
+It covers the configuration, operation and maintenance of a water distribution system, and includes the Expected Range of Knowledge (ERK) required for the State Water Resource Control Board (SWRCB) water distribution certification tests at D1 and D2 levels.
+Successful completion of this course fulfills the requirements for specialized training covering fundamentals of water supply principles required to apply for the SWRCB D2 certification test.
+Associate Degree Applicable

-WATER DISTRIBUTION II PREREQUISITE: WST 061
+WATER DISTRIBUTION II

 This intermediate level course prepares students for apprentice or journey person positions in the field of water distribution.
 The course covers the Expected Range of Knowledge (ERK) required to pass California State Water Resources Control Board (SWRCB) water distribution examination at D3 level.
-Successful completion of this course fulfills the requirements for specialized training covering the fundamentals of water supply principles required to apply for CDPH D3 examination.
+Successful completion of this course fulfills the requirements for specialized training covering the fundamentals of water supply principles required to apply for SWRCB D3 examination.
+Associate Degree Applicable

-WATER DISTRIBUTION III PREREQUISITE: WST 062.
+WATER DISTRIBUTION III